gerlichlab/hicognition/README.md

 db.session.commit()
 ```

-or with the new command line tool:
+to add a new user.
+This can also be done via a command line tool:
 ```
 Usage: flask user define [OPTIONS] NAME